 Make Up Products in Japan’s Drugstores (Part 3B)

-There’s a vast collection of beauty products, including make up products in Japan’s drugstores.
-With so many choices, and I being a noob, I needed to research and find the gems that everyone’s grabbing.
+There’s a vast collection of beauty products, including makeup products, in Japan’s drugstores.
+With so many choices, and me being a noob, I needed to research and find the gems that everyone’s grabbing.
 I also armed myself with local prices to compare when in Japan, just in case it’s cheaper locally.
 You never know!

 Make Up and Remover